Rachel Levine, historic transgender nominee, confirmed as assistant health secretary

 “I firmly believe that turning points, such as today’s Senate confirmation vote for Dr. Levine’s appointment, are powerful indications that this nation is truly heading down the pathway to lasting transgender equality,” said Raffi Freedman-Gurspan, who served in the Obama administration and was the first openly transgender official to work in the White House.

 Levine, who most recently served as Pennsylvania’s top health official, is the first openly transgender official to be confirmed by the Senate.
-Her candidacy was widely opposed by religious-rights groups, and some Republican critics also zeroed in on gaps in Pennsylvania’s nursing home data that they said complicated the state’s response to the pandemic.
+Her candidacy was widely opposed by religious rights groups, and some Republican critics also zeroed in on gaps in Pennsylvania’s nursing home data that they said complicated the state’s response to the pandemic.

 The assistant secretary for health oversees a broad portfolio of public-health initiatives, and President Biden has said that Levine will play a key role in the nation’s coronavirus response.
 The Trump administration’s assistant secretary for health, Brett Giroir, served as the nation’s coronavirus testing czar.

-The assistant secretary for health also oversees the surgeon general, Vivek H. Murthy, who was confirmed on Tuesday.
+The assistant secretary for health also oversees the surgeon general.
+Vivek H. Murthy, was confirmed for that role Tuesday.
+Levine is expected to be sworn in later this week.

-LGBTQ advocacy organizations applauded the vote, with many advocates having viewed Levine’s candidacy as a symbolic victory amid efforts to ban or restrict treatments for transgender youth.
+LGBTQ advocacy organizations applauded the vote, with many advocates having viewed Levine’s candidacy as a symbolic victory amid efforts to ban or restrict treatments for transgender youths.

 “With the confirmation of Dr. Rachel Levine, we are one step closer to a government that mirrors the beautiful diversity of its people,” Alphonso David, president of the Human Rights Campaign, said in a statement.